8 Types of Patio Doors Used for House ,Villa, Hotel Projects

 Aside from what we have already covered, there are also some FAQs that might come in handy afterwards.
 Thus, in this section, we look at some patio door FAQs that you should be aware of before installing one.

-Basically, patio doors refer to sliding doors that are installed as the opening of patios, decks, and other outdoor spaces.
 Traditionally, there are two major types of patio doors: the sliding and the hinged.
 Patio doors in general, are not just for functional and practical use.
-They are also installed for their aesthetic value and their capacity to up-end the value of a home.

 Patio doors are not always perfect and depending on the material used and the design taken to build them, patio doors deal with their fair share of pros and cons.
 The most prominent of these would be the following.